 Visit Thai Healing Massage Academy’s online training library with 20 Thai Massage courses for all your training needs and all levels of skills.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
 He has been practicing and teaching Thai Massage for two decades, and he is the creator of 20 Thai Massage online training courses.

 27 thoughts on “The Curious Double Standard in Thai Massage Training”